 The Sierra Nevada is rich in butterflies, and the Yuba Pass area is no exception.
 As many as 70 species of butterflies may be found on a single day by visiting 3 or 4 locations in a sequence of elevations.
-More than 100 species of butterflies have been located from the lower elevations near Camptonville over the pass to near Graeagle, including the campus itself... see Butterfly List
+More than 100 species of butterflies have been located from the lower elevations near Camptonville over the pass to near Graeagle, including the campus itself.
+We will see swallowtails, parnassians, many kinds of blues, fritillaries, and skippers. see Butterfly List

-We will study the ecology, behavior, life zones, flower visitation, and life history of the area's butterflies in several elevational habitats.
-The instructor will use non-lethal means to study the butterflies, including netting, placing live butterflies in small containers, followed by their release; observation with close-focusing binoculars; and close-up photography.
-The goal will be for you to familarize yourself with the butterfly species seen during class trips and to learn about butterflies of different families and to understand their behavior, and ecological place in the environment.
+We will study the diversity, identification, ecology, and life history of the area's butterflies in several elevational habitats including peaks, flowery meadows, extensive marshland, east side sagebrush, and, possibly, a carnivorous plant bog.
+The instructors will use non-lethal means to study the butterflies, including netting, placing live butterflies in small containers, followed by their release; observation with close-focusing binoculars; and close-up photography.
+The goal will be for you to familiarize yourself with the butterfly species seen during class trips and to learn about butterflies of different families and to understand their behavior and ecological place in the environment.
 You should be able to stalk and study butterflies as well as to take recognizable photos.

-Evening or morning slide talks will supplement the course by including topics such as intorduction to butterflies, local butterfly identification, western endangered species conservation, Monarch life history and tagging studies, butterfly gardening, and moth diversity and biology.
+Morning and evening slide talks will supplement the course by including topics such as introduction to butterflies, local butterfly identification, western endangered species conservation, Monarch life history and tagging studies, as well as moth diversity and biology.

 Dr. Paul Opler and Evi Buckner